silknow/converter/URI-patterns.md

 ## D1 Digital Object and rdfs:label

 We use the property "rdfs:label" to store a combination of the actual internal identifier of a record and the former filename.

+* **Example:**
+*ID_T.125-1992_filename_O65533.json* (VAM), where "T.125-1992" is the internal identifier and "O65533.json" is the filename.
+"ID", "filename" and three "_" get added to every rdfs:label to make it easier to read.

+* **ID:**
-ID:         The ID is taken either from the internal museum / dataset ID, if it has a field with such a number.
+The ID is taken either from the internal museum / dataset ID, if it has a field with such a number.
 Or a generated ID from the crawling process.
+* **Filename:**
-Filename:   It's the filename of the record before it's conversion, which is usually in the common JSON format into which we pre-process most data.
+It's the filename of the record before it's conversion, which is usually in the common JSON format into which we pre-process most data.
 In the case of        Garin we convert Excel files, that have been provided to us by them (*.xls).
 Eventual language information from the filename (like "en" or "es") is removed.